-After personally experiencing several Yowie encounters and since conducting many interviews where people have come forward with their personal accounts the Yowie sightings website has been created by several investigators to help bring together as much information as possible about these elusive creatures in a professional way.
-People can leave a description of their Yowie sightings and it is hoped these will help disseminate information about these strange and elusive creatures.
+After personally experiencing several Yowie encounters and since conducting my own Australian Yowie research over many years the Yowie sightings website has been created by several investigators to help bring together as much information as possible about these elusive creatures in a professional way.
+Through my own work as a photojournalist compiling witness reports and investigating sighting locations from around Australia, I have become an unintended expert in the field of Yowie research and knowledge!!
+It is hoped that from my knowledge and the valuable contributions from eye-witness reports and other contributors that these elusive creatures' existence will eventually be formally acknowledged.

 If you have a Yowie encounter I would appreciate your help in understanding it and you can leave some details below for me to contact you.
 I've helped develop a website and blog to help record sightings and encounters and there will be a link to these sites and podcasts here shortly but in the meantime, I look forward to hearing of your Yowie encounters throughout Australia.